-□ I give my consent for school to use the emergency 'Salbutamol' inhaler, in accordance with the Human Medicines Regulations, 2014, if my child's own
+□ I give my consent for school to use the emergency 'Salbutamol' inhaler, in accordance with the Human Medicines Regulations, 2014, if my child's own prescribed inhaler is not available or malfunctions.

 Permissions and Responsibilities

 I give permission for school personnel to share this information with all school staff, follow this plan and administer my child's prescribed asthma medication.